top of page

 ColourSpot: the Development and Evaluation of a test of Colour Vision Deficiency for young children and older

 Anna Franklin and Jenny Bosten were funded by the European Research Council to develop and evaluate a new test of Colour Vision Deficiency (colour blindness) suitable for young children (proof of concept project COLOURTEST).
 We worked with the app company Milo to design an animated iPad game and embedded our own psychophysics and iPad colour calibrations.
 We then tested the resulting app, ColourSpot, on 800 4-7 year old boys and showed that the test classifies colour vision deficiency in children more decisively than the commonly used test.
 The app has several benefits over other tests - it can be self administered remotely by a teacher or parent, is easily accessible and does not require specialist equipment.
-We are currently applying to UKCA mark ColourSpot so that it can be used to screen children for colour vision deficiency when they start school.
+Our ambition is to obtain regulatory approval for ColourSpot so that it can be used to screen children for colour vision deficiency when they start school.

 Project CATEGORIES: The Origin and Nature of Colour Categorisation